mmgalushka/bootwrap/README.md

 This is a Python library for rapid developing of web-based user interfaces (WebUI).
 It helps creating WebUI using Python code only and can be used in conjunction with different web-development frameworks such as [Flask](https://palletsprojects.com/p/flask/).
 Under the hood, this library wraps one of the most popular front-end toolkit [Bootstrap](https://getbootstrap.com/).
 For more information, please visit the Python Bootwrap [documentation](https://mmgalushka.github.io/python-bootwrap/).

-## Who this library for?

 Python Bootwrap would be useful for developers who want to build interactive web-application quickly and prefer focusing more on business logic rather than crafting HTML, CSS and Javascript.
-If your goal is to create a rich user interface with a lot of flexibility, other libraries potentially will suits you better.

 ## Hello World Example